Kanaka-VY/-netflix-data-analysis/README.md

 # Netflix Data Analysis using Python

-This project analyzes Netflix content using Python.
+## Project Overview

+This project performs Exploratory Data Analysis (EDA) on the Netflix dataset to understand trends in movies and TV shows available on the platform.

-## Tools Used
+## Technologies Used

-- Python
+* Python
-- Pandas
+* Pandas
-- Matplotlib
+* Matplotlib
-- Seaborn
+* Seaborn

 ## Analysis Performed

-- Movies vs TV Shows distribution
+1. Movies vs TV Shows distribution
-- Content release trend over years
+2. Content release trends over the years
-- Top countries producing Netflix content
+3. Top countries producing Netflix content
-- Most common genres on Netflix
+4. Most common genres available on Netflix

 ## Dataset

-Netflix dataset containing movies and TV shows available on the platform.
+Netflix movies and TV shows dataset.

-## Output  author
+## Insights

-The project generates visualizations to understand Netflix content trends.
+* Netflix has more movies than TV shows
+* Content production increased significantly after 2015
+* The United States produces the highest number of titles

+## How to Run

+1. Install dependencies
+pip install -r requirements.txt

+2. Run the script
+python netflix_analysis.py

-Author
+## Author
 Kanaka V Y
 B.E in Artificial intelligence and machine learning Don Bosco Institute of Technology Bengaluru